 Q: What if I’m fishing with bait on a non-circle hook, intending to catch something other than striped bass, and I incidentally catch a striped bass?
 Have I violated the circle hook regulation?

 A: No. The regulation states that you must use inline circle hooks when fishing with bait and intending to catch striped bass.
 If you are fishing with bait on a non-circle hook intending to catch something other than striped bass, and you happen to catch a striped bass, you have not committed a violation – provided that you immediately return the striped bass to the water without unnecessary injury (see below).

 Q: If I’m fishing with bait on a non-circle hook, intending to catch something other than striped bass, and I incidentally catch a legal-sized striped bass, can I keep it?

 A: No. Per the updated guidance provided by ASMFC in March 2021, any striped bass caught with bait on a non-circle hook (with the exemption of bait on artificial lures) must be immediately returned to the water without unnecessary injury, regardless of whether the angler was intentionally targeting striped bass or not.

 Q: What is the penalty for violating the striped bass circle hook regulation?

-A: Striped bass sportfishing violations, including violations of the new circle hook rule, are a violation of Connecticut General Statute Section 26-159a, and will result in a misdemeanor summons to appear in court and face fines ranging from $100 to $500, depending on whether is a first, second, or subsequent offense.
+A: Striped bass sportfishing violations, including violations of the new circle hook rule, are a violation of Connecticut General Statute Section 26-159a, and will result in issuance of an infraction (ticket) for $75 per violation and/or per illegally-taken fish.